ckpdr/cookpad-hiring-primer-search/README.md

-# Search technical exercise primer
+# Cookpad - Search - Technical exercise primer

 This is a primer to prepare you for the Search Technical Exercise.
 Please read through this repo before the date of your exercise.
 This will minimise the amount of set-up time you need to do.